The anxiety of the one on the other side

 A person holds a phone by a window; the cold light suggests the waiting and weight of digital silence.

-Have you ever worried without understanding why, when you send a message and the response doesn't come?
-At that moment, the chat remains open, the last text on the screen seems to stare back at you, as if waiting with you.
-And then the wait begins, that uncertain territory between what you've already said and what the other person hasn't yet responded to.
+Have you ever worried, without understanding why, when you send a message and there's no reply?
+At that moment, the chat remains open, the last text on the screen seems to look back at you, as if waiting with you.
+And that's where the waiting begins, that uncertain territory between what you've already said and what the other person hasn't yet answered.

 Sometimes we don't even know if they've read it.
 There are options to hide confirmations, and then we're left suspended in a kind of digital fog: no certainty, no signals.
 Other times, we do know: the blue ticks are there, pristine, and yet the silence weighs more than any word.

-And it's in that gap—without a response or explanation—that anxiety grows.
-You reread what you wrote, analyzing each word, checking whether it sounded too cold, too direct, too something...
-Time becomes elastic: five minutes seem like half a lifetime.
-And in that void, the mind invents all kinds of stories, all with the same purpose: to justify the silence.
+And it's in that interval—without a response or explanation—that anxiety grows.
+You reread what you wrote, analyze each word, check if it sounded too cold, too direct, too something...
+Time becomes elastic: five minutes feel like half a lifetime.
+And in that void, the mind invents all sorts of stories, all with the same purpose: to justify the silence.

 Technology gave us the illusion of knowing everything, but not the ability to endure uncertainty.
 It taught us to read digital signs, but not to interpret silences.
 And perhaps that's the real challenge: accepting that we don't always have the right to an immediate answer.